Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 [AWS][urls.aws] (Amazon Web Services) is a fantastic and reliable cloud service provider.
 AWS, like [GCP][urls.gcp] (Google Cloud Platform) and Microsoft [Azure][urls.azure], provides everything you need to host an application without having to worry about running the underlying servers and network configuration.

-However, deploying an application on any of these Cloud provider presents some challenges.
-The typical deployment workflow looks like this: write code, push it to Git, compile code, deploy code, validate your changes, and repeat.
-Developers thus not only have to do all of this manually, but they also have to configure tons of services (VPC, database, cache, DNS, CDN, etc.) to make their application live on the web.
+However, deploying an application on any of those cloud providers presents many challenges.
+The typical deployment workflow looks like this: write code, push it to Git repository, compile code, deploy code, validate your changes, and repeat.
+Developers not only have to take care of all of this by themselves, but they also have to configure tons of services (like VPCs, databases, caches, DNS, CDN, and others) to make their application live on the web.

-Qovery solves this problem by combining the reliability of AWS, and the simplicity of Heroku to augment the developer experience.
+Qovery solves this problem by combining the reliability of AWS and the simplicity of Heroku to augment the developer experience.

-In this blog post, I will show you how Qovery improves the developer experience to deploy staging and production [NodeJS][urls.node_js] application with [PostgreSQL][urls.postgresql] database on Qovery.
-You will be able to focus on writing the best code instead of managing complex services.
+In this blog post, I will show you how Qovery improves developers' workflows by deploying staging and production [NodeJS][urls.node_js] application with [PostgreSQL][urls.postgresql] database on Qovery.
+You will be able to focus on writing the best code and delivering business value instead of managing complex services.

 <Assumptions name="guide">

-* Your Operating System is MacOS / Windows / Linux
+* Your Operating System is macOS / Windows / Linux
 * You have a [Github][urls.github] account

 </Assumptions>